 Because Orlistat and Alli work in the same way (having the same active ingredient), they both show similar side-effects.
 The most common side-effect of taking Orlistat or Alli is a change in stool and bowel habits.
 Because fat is removed through the stool, bowel movements can become loose and oily.

-Doctors recommend that patients who take either Orlistat or Alli reduce the total calories gotten from fat to 30 percent or less.
+Doctors recommend that patients who take either Orlistat, Alli, or other weight loss pills reduce the total calories gotten from fat to 30 percent or less.
 If you eat too much fat while taking the medication, the side effects can become more severe and can alter your everyday activity.

 Orlistat or Alli?

 Now we have considered the differences between Orlistat and Alli, which one is the better option for you?
 Alli prescribed for adult patients who have a BMI of 28 and higher, while Orlistat is prescribed for patients with a BMI of 30 and above.

 The BMI of a person is not the only factor doctors consider when prescribing weight loss drugs, your personal circumstances, health history, weight, and lifestyle can play a significant role on which of these drugs would work better.
 We recommend that you consult your doctor or pharmacist when choosing orlistat 120mg.

 Both drugs are easy to find in pharmacies, a 120 – pill pack of Alli costs somewhere around $60 – 70 (depending on your location) at your local drug store, while a 120 – pill pack of Orlistat may cost around $90 – 100.
 The branded orlistat (Xenical) may cost more than the regular orlistat.